 Are Intrusive Thoughts Common During Pregnancy?

 Yes, intrusive thoughts are common during pregnancy.
-You’re experiencing hormonal changes and heightened emotions, which can lead to such thoughts.
-It’s important to recognize them as normal and seek support if they become overwhelming.
+Hormonal changes and heightened emotions can lead to these experiences.
+Recognizing them as normal is a good first step, and support is available if they become overwhelming.

 Can Intrusive Thoughts Harm the Baby?

-No, intrusive thoughts themselves won’t harm your baby.
-However, persistent anxiety can affect your wellbeing, which might indirectly impact your pregnancy.
-It’s vital to seek support and manage these thoughts for a healthier experience.
+No, intrusive thoughts themselves will not harm your baby.
+That said, persistent anxiety can affect your wellbeing, which may have some indirect impact on your pregnancy.
+Managing these thoughts and seeking support leads to a healthier experience overall.

 How Long Do Intrusive Thoughts Last?

-Intrusive thoughts can last from a few minutes to several hours, depending on your stress levels and coping strategies.
-It is crucial to acknowledge them without judgment, as they often diminish with time and support.
+Intrusive thoughts can last anywhere from a few minutes to several hours, depending on your stress levels and coping strategies.
+Acknowledging them without judgment often helps them fade with time and the right support.

 Will Medication Affect My Pregnancy?